Supernova mentors must be 21 or older and be subject matter experts in a STEM (science, technology,

 background.
 The awards have been designed to take this into account.

-- Know your youth!
-For the Boy Scout supernova awards, the Scout must be First Class and have earned
+Know your youth!
+For the Scouts BSA Supernova awards, the Scout must be First Class and have earned any

-any three of the four Nova awards for Boy Scouts.
+and any three STEM Nova awards for Venturer/Sea Scouts.

-- After completion, Scouts will fill out their Supernova application found on
+After completion, Scouts will fill out their Supernova application found at

 If you would like to sign up as a Supernova Mentor, please contact the council office in any of the